romegasoftware/IE11Compatibility/README.md

 Additionally, some common Tailwind CSS styles are included.
 This is still a WIP and help getting this more fleshed out would be welcomed.

-## Installation

-`composer require romegadigital/ie11compatibility`

-The following command will override the Nova published `user.blade.php` with an IE11 compatible version.
-Any customizations to `user.blade.php` will be lost

-`php artisan vendor:publish --tag=nova-ie11-views --force`

-The following command will override the Nova published `/public/vendor/nova/app.css` with an IE11 compatible version.

-`php artisan vendor:publish --tag=nova-ie11-styles --force`

 ## Extending

 `resources/views/vendor/nova/partials/user.blade.php` can be updated with whatever you need.